LaurenGrigoryev/Credit_Risk_Analysis/README.md

 The balanced accuracy score was .65, while the precision and recall scores were .99 and .58 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(6).png).
 Since all of these scores are above .5, we know that this is a fairly accurate model.

 ### * EasyEnsembleClassifier
-The balanced accuracy score was .65, while the precision and recall scores were .99 and .58 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(6).png).
-Since all of these scores are above .5, we know that this is a fairly accurate model.
+The balanced accuracy score was .92, while the precision and recall scores were .99 and .58 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(7).png).
+Since all of these scores are above .5, and the accuracy score is a .92, we know that this is quite an accurate model that ranks much higher than the rest.

 ## Summary:
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+The results showed that all of the models were fairly accurate to some degree with ClusterCentroid being the least among them.
+I would recommend EasyEnsembleClassifier as its accuracy rate is whopping .92!
+This is significantly higher than the rest.